2019 New Jersey Conference for the Social Sector: Census 2020 – Defining the Next 10 Years

 The Census disproportionately misses people of color, young children, and the rural and urban poor.
 Our state and nation have too much at stake for the social sector to stay on the sidelines.

-Come to the Council of New Jersey Grantmakers Spring Conference and learn what philanthropies and their grantees can do to make sure New Jersey is counted.
+The Council of New Jersey Grantmakers’ 2019 Spring Conference brought together foundation and nonprofit leaders throughout the state to learn what their organizations can do to make sure New Jersey is counted.

 Opening Plenary: Census 101